 While doing this job, the tankers noticed that each morning when the PT boats were off the coast they were attacked by Japanese Zeros.
 B Company made arrangements with the PT boats to be off the beach one morning and wait for the Zeros to arrive and attack.
 This time when the Japanese Zeros attacked, they were met by machine gun fire from the PT boats but also from the machine guns of the tanks and half-tracks.
 When the Zeros broke off the attack, they had lost nine of twelve planes.

 B Company had been up all night on beach duty.
 Every morning “Recon Joe” flew over attempting to locate the tanks under the jungle canopy.
 On the morning of February 3rd, the tankers were attempting to get some sleep.
 Sgt.
 Walter Cigoi aggravated about the plane waking him up, pulled his half-track onto the beach and took a “pot shot” at the plane but missed.
 Twenty minutes later, Japanese planes appeared and bombed the position.
 When the bombs hit the treetops, they exploded.
 Most of the soldiers took cover in or under the tanks.
 When the attack was over, the tankers found Pvt.
 Richard Graff and Pvt.
 Clemath Peppers were dead.
 Pvt.
 Francis McGuire and an unknown member of the company were wounded.
 The unknown man had his leg partially blown off.
-The tankers attempted to put him in a jeep, but his leg kept flopping and got in the way.
+The tankers attempted to put him in a jeep but his leg kept flopping and got in the way.
 To get him into the jeep, his leg was cut off by T/4 Frank Goldstein.
+Peppers and Graff were buried at the cemetery at Cabcaben Army Airfield.

-At the same time, B Company was on beach duty, the battalion took part in the Battle of the Points on the west coast of Bataan where the Japanese landed troops that ended up trapped on points sticking out from Bataan.
+One night when B Company was on beach duty, the battalion took part in the Battle of the Points on the west coast of Bataan where the Japanese landed troops using barges that ended up trapped on points sticking out from Bataan.
 When they attempted to land reinforcements, they landed in the wrong place.
 One was the Lapay-Longoskawayan points from January 23rd to 29th, the Quinauan-Aglaloma points from January 22nd to February 8th, and the Sililam-Anyasan points from January 27th to February 13th.
 The Japanese had been stopped, but the decision was made by Brigadier General Clinton A. Pierce that tanks were needed to support the 45th Infantry Philippine Scouts.
 He also requested the tanks from the Provisional Tank Group.

 On February 2nd, a platoon of C Company tanks was ordered to Quinauan Point where the Japanese had landed troops.
 The tanks arrived at about 5:15 P.M.
 He did a quick reconnaissance of the area, and after meeting with the commanding infantry officer, made the decision to drive tanks into the edge of the Japanese position and spray the area with machine-gun fire.
 The progress was slow but steady until a Japanese 37 milometer gun was spotted in front of the lead tank, and the tanks withdrew.
 It turned out that the gun had been disabled by mortar fire, but the tanks did not know this at the time.